chinmaykurade/fdscraper/README.md

 ```

 - Downloading from a text file:
-a.
 Create a text file in the following format:

 ```
 my_list,TCS,HDFCBANK
 ```

-b.
 And then download the data:
 ```python
 file_path = 'input.txt' # Path to the input file
 comps = Companies(driver_path='chromedriver.exe')